Zoeee1616/acgKnowledge/README.md

 [here](https://sharonlucong.github.io/acgKnowledge/)

 ### Description
-The site is written in Chinese.
-The objective of this site is to grab knowledge from ACG works, and expand that knowledge with references in each blog post.
+The site is written in Chinese, created by Animation Comics and Game (ACG) lovers.
+Often times we get explosured to a new world by reading or watching others' ACG works.
+Curiosity drives us wanting to know more.
+That's why we created this site - to share our exploration with you.
+Welcome!

 ### Installation
 - run `npm install` to install dependencies